thanhmoe/Reactjs_Lego_Eshop/README.md

    ```

 4. **Setup enviroment:**
-   create a `.env` file in root directory and add you url:
+   create a `.env` file in root directory and add the following variables:

    ```plaintext
    VITE_BASE_URL=http://localhost:3000
    ```

-   port `3000` is the port for the backend
+   note that port `3000` is the port for the backend in **Step 5**

 5. **Setup Backend:**
    browse `https://github.com/KienPT2607-IT/express-boilerplate` for installation instructions.